psmichalek/sync-bee/README.md

 Sync Bee!
-Can be used to sync files from local filesystem to networked/mapped/mounted drives
+Can be used to sync files from local filesystem to networked/mapped/mounted drives.
+Prosynkee and Prosynkee-Web use this package to do their business!

 #Useage